wearefuturegov/nesta-skills/content/roles/08-co-creator.md

   - text: Driven by the real world implications of their work
   - text: Can identify what is working and what isn’t, by knowing what to measure
 weaknesses:
   - text: May find themselves in eternal loop of testing and iterating, as things can always be improved
 attitudes:
   - text: Action Orientated
   - text: Curious
   - text: Reflective
   - text: Agile
-skillsMapping:
-  - 1
-  - 2
-subSkillsMapping:
-  - 3
-  - 13
-  - 14
 attitudesMapping:
   - 1
   - 2
   - 3